denis-ok/gatsby-plugin-bs-css-emotion/README.md

 ### Gatsby plugin to use bs-css-emotion with ReScript or Reason/Bucklescript.

-This plugin enables extracting critical styles when you use Emotion 11 with `className` prop.
+This plugin enables extracting critical styles when you use Gatsby with Emotion 11 and components with `className` prop.
+The usage of `className` prop is the only option when you use Rescript/Reason/Bucklescript with `bs-css-emotion` bindings.

 ## Install